arung-northwestern/pacmof/README.rst

 -------------

 Figure below shows the comparison of times needed to estimate charges in CIFs with varying number of atoms.
-As the number of atoms increase beyond 1000, the parallel implementation (pacmof.get_charges_single_large) gives significant speed-up over the serial version (pacmof.get_charges_single_serial) even on a laptop CPU with
+As the number of atoms increase beyond 1000, the parallel implementation (pacmof.get_charges_single_large) using multithreading on an Intel Xeon E5-2680 gives significant speed-up over the serial version (pacmof.get_charges_single_serial).
-4 cores.

 .. figure:: ./docs/images/no_atom_time.jpg
    :width: 200